asuraphel/odoo/doc/reference/security.rst

 If no group is specified, the access control applies to all users, otherwise it only applies to the members of the given group.

+To restrict access to all users create an access rule with no group with all permissions unticked.

 Available permissions are creation (``perm_create``), searching and reading (``perm_read``), updating existing records (``perm_write``) and deleting existing records (``perm_unlink``)